vito80ba/io-pay-portal/io-pay-portal-fe/README.md

 ## About The Project

-This project is a simple frontend that interacts with the services implemented in _io-functions-pay-portal_, and the goal is to verify and initiate a payment from a "Codice Avviso Pagamento".
+This project is a simple frontend that interacts with the services implemented in _io-functions-pay-portal_, and the goal is to verify and start a payment given a "Codice Avviso Pagamento".
 If the verification is successful, the app redirects to [io-pay](https://github.com/pagopa/io-pay).

 ### Built With